 Packet Sender supports these macros when sending responses:

-Packet Sender supports persistent TCP and SSL connections via a separate UI dialog.
-It is enabled by checkbox on the main window or in the settings dialog.
+Packet Sender supports persistent TCP and SSL connections via a separate GUI window.
+It is enabled by a checkbox on the main window or through the Settings window.

 Persistent connections are not supported via the command line.